-Occasional tickets to events (not season tickets) may be excluded as a de minimis fringe.
+Occasional tickets to home athletic games or campus events (not season ticket packages) may be excluded from income as a de minimis fringe benefit.

 Depending on the area, ticket taxation may be handled in several ways:

-Athletic comp tickets provided to athletic department staff – These are tracked by the Athletic Ticket Office and information is submitted to Payroll on a monthly basis for taxation.
-Taxation generally occurs in the following month after the tickets are used.
-For example, the comp tickets to October games would be taxed in the November payroll.
+Athletic complimentary season ticket packages are provided to Athletic Department staff – These are tracked by the Athletic Ticket Office and information is submitted to Payroll on a monthly basis for taxation.
+Taxation generally occurs in the following month after the games have been played.
+For example, the portion of the complimentary season ticket package of games played in October would be taxed in the November payroll.

 Athletic ticket inventory – For UA department and foundation purchases of athletic ticket inventory, refer to the Athletic Ticket Inventory Guidelines and the Athletic Ticket Inventory Reconciliation form, found on the Financial Accounting and Reporting website.
 These procedures are used to document the use of tickets, including personal use that would be taxable to the employee.
 This information is to be completed on a monthly basis, so that the Tax Office can process taxable items in a timely manner.

 For other complimentary tickets, UA departments are encouraged to use the Taxable Fringe Reporting Form to submit information to the Tax Office as events occur.
 For questions, contact us at email@example.com.